 Returns the sum of squared residuals between the given empirical data and the result of ODE integration.

-The residuals to the cumulative fatalities are weighted relative to case data to account for the difference in magnitudes.
+Weights the residuals to the cumulative fatalities relative to case data to account for the difference in magnitudes.

 The objective function is minimized with respect to the above variable parameters using the Nelder Mead algorithm.

-Scenarios are populated with these individualized parameters
+Scenarios are populated with these individualized parameters.

 Remaining parameters